Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Existing Formulations of DAG Learning with Linear SEMs

 \subsection{Linear encodings of the acyclicity constraints \eqref{CP-con2}}

 There are several ways to ensure that the estimated graph does not contain any cycles.
 The first approach is to add a constraint for each cycle in the graph, so that at least one arc in this cycle must not exist in $\mathcal G(B)$.\ A \textit{cutting plane} (CP) method is used to solve such a formulation which may require generating an exponential number of constraints.
 Another way to rule out cycles is by imposing constraints such that the nodes follow a topological order \citep{park2017bayesian}.
 A topological ordering is a unique ordering of the nodes of a graph from 1 to $m$ such that the graph contains an arc $(j,k)$ if node $j$ appears before node $k$ in the order.
 We refer to this formulation as \textit{topological ordering} (TO).
-The \textit{layered network} (LN) formulation proposed by \cite{manzour2019integer} improves the TO formulation by reducing the number of binary variables. \cite{manzour2019integer} discuss these formulations in detail.

-Let $\mathcal{C}$ be the set of all possible directed cycles and $\mathcal{C}_A \in \mathcal{C}$ be the set of arcs defining a cycle.
-The CP formulation removes cycles by imposing the following constraints for \eqref{CP-con2}
+The TO formulation has $\mathcal{O}(m^2)$ variables and $\mathcal{O}(|\overrightarrow{E}|)$ constraints.
+We give these formulations in the Appendix, for completeness.